 FOR CURRENT & FUTURE MEMBERS

-- How do members vote?
-Every year, each member gets 1 vote for their annual contribution, 1 vote for every additional member that they refer, and 10 votes if they convince their firm to become a "Matching Firm" (meaning that the firm matches the sum of all of its associates' contributions).
+How do members vote?
+Every year, each member gets 1 vote for their annual contribution and 1 vote for every additional member that they refer.
 Once the application period closes, The Associates' Committee's Board of Directors will review all applications and select 15 finalists.
 Members will then vote to determine which non-profits among the finalists receive grants.
 Members can allocate their votes however they please.

 FOR GRANT APPLICANTS

-- What is the timeline for applying?
-The Associates' Committee will accept applications between March 19, 2018, and July 31, 2018.
-We plan to announce grant recipients on September 14, 2018, and distribute grants in late November.
+What is the timeline for applying?
+The 2019 application is now open and will close on July 31, 2018 at 11:59 p.m.
+PT.
+We plan to announce grant recipients on or before September 20, 2019, and distribute grants beginning in late November.

-- What does the application consist of?
+What does the application consist of?
 Each applicant will be required to submit one 60-second video shot on a smart phone.
 In the video, you must tell us what your organization does, how much funding you seek ($25,000, $50,000 or $75,000), and how you will use it (see the next question for more on this).
 You may also submit up to three links that will allow viewers to learn more about your organization and why its work is important.
-In addition, you will be required to submit a one-page budget proposal, the template for which you can obtain from your member-sponsor as of March 15.
+In addition, you will be required to submit a one-page budget proposal, the template for which is embedded in the application landing page.
 If your organization is selected as a finalist, we will ask you to submit additional information.